Uniform Sobolev estimates for Schr\"odinger operators with scaling-critical potentials and applications: Introduction and main results

 \begin{proof}[Sketch of proof] By virtue of real interpolation (see Theorem \ref{theorem_interpolation_2} in Appendix \ref{appendix_interpolation}), we may replace without loss of generality $L^{p,r}$ and $L^{q,r}$ by $L^{p}$ and $L^q$, respectively.
 Then the case $1/p+1/q=1$ was proved independently by \cite[Theorem 2.3]{KRS} and \cite[(3.29) in pages 493]{KaYa}; the case $1/p-1/q=2/n$ is due to \cite[Theorems 2.2]{KRS}; otherwise, we refer to \cite[Theorem 6]{Gut}. \end{proof}

 Note that, when $1/p-1/q=2/n$, the estimate is uniform in $z$ as its name suggests.

 Uniform Sobolev estimates can be used in the study of broad areas including the spectral and scattering theory for Schr\"odinger operators.
 In \cite{KRS}, the authors applied \eqref{proposition_free_Sobolev_1_1} to study unique continuation properties of $-\Delta+V$ with $V\in L^{n/2}$.
 In \cite{KaYa,GoSc,IoSc}, \eqref{proposition_free_Sobolev_1_1} was used to show the limiting absorption principle and asymptotic completeness of wave operators for $-\Delta+L$ with a large class of singular perturbations $L$.
 In \cite{Fra1}, \eqref{proposition_free_Sobolev_1_1} was used to prove the Keller type inequality for $-\Delta+W(x)$ with a complex potential $W\in L^{p}$ with some $p\ge n/2$, which is a quantitative estimate of the spectral radius of $\sigma_{\mathrm{p}}(-\Delta+W)$.
-It is also worth noting that \eqref{proposition_free_Sobolev_1_1} can be applied to study the asymptotic behaviors of solutions to some nonlinear elliptic equations (see \cite{Gut}).
+In \cite{Gut}, \eqref{proposition_free_Sobolev_1_1} was applied to show the existence of $L^q$-solutions for the stationary Ginzburg-Landau equation under some radiation condition.

-In a more abstract setting, the following observations are satisfied not only $\Delta$ but also for general non-negative self-adjoint operators $L$ on $L^2(X,\mu)$: \begin{itemize} \item the uniform Sobolev estimate with $p=\frac{2n}{n+2}$ and $q=\frac{2n}{n-2}$ implies that, for any $w\in L^n$, the weighted resolvent $w(L-z)^{-1}w$ is bounded on $L^2$ uniformly in $z\in \C\setminus[0,\infty)$.
+In a more abstract setting, the following observations are satisfied for not only $\Delta$ but also a general non-negative self-adjoint operator $L$ on $L^2(X,\mu)$: \begin{itemize} \item the uniform Sobolev estimate with $p=\frac{2n}{n+2}$ and $q=\frac{2n}{n-2}$ implies that, for any $w\in L^n$, the weighted resolvent $w(L-z)^{-1}w$ is bounded on $L^2$ uniformly in $z\in \C\setminus[0,\infty)$.
 As observed by \cite{Kat,KaYa,RoSc}, such a weighted estimate is closely connected with dispersive properties of the solution to \eqref{Cauchy} such as Kato-smoothing effects, time-decay and Strichartz estimates which are fundamental tools in the study of nonlinear Schr\"odinger equations (see \cite{Tao}); \item uniform Sobolev estimates imply that the spectral measure $dE_{L}(\lambda)$ associated with $L$ is bounded from $L^p$ to $L^{p'}$ for $\frac{2n}{n+2}\le p\le \frac{2(n+1)}{n+3}$.
 This is an important input to prove the H\"ormander type theorem on the $L^p$ boundedness of the spectral multiplier $f(L)$ (see \cite{COSY}). \end{itemize}

 Motivated by those observations, we are interested in extending \eqref{proposition_free_Sobolev_1_1} to the Schr\"odinger operator $H=-\Delta+V(x)$.
 If $V$ is of very short range type in the sense that, with some $\ep>0$,